koajs/koajs.com/public/index.md

 ## Cascading

-  Koa middleware cascades in a more traditional way than you may be used to with similar tools - this was previously very difficult with Javascript's callbacks.
+  Koa middleware cascades in a more traditional way than you may be used to with similar tools - this was previously very difficult with Javascript's use of callbacks.
   However with generators we can achieve "true" middlware.
 Contrasting Connect's implementation which simply passes control through series of functions until one returns, Koa yields "downstream", then control flows back "upstream".